We are pleased to announce that registration is now open for the next VODG Quality and Safeguarding Professional Network meeting.

 14.00 |

-VODG Welcome and Housekeeping |
+VODG Welcome and housekeeping |

-Sue Howarth, Membership and Marketing Officer at VODG |
+Kerry Hamilton, Director of Membership and Operations at VODG |

 |